ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 and `SendMessageService114`.

 #### Level 114 application.properties
-* **app.l114.queue.name1** - Queue name used by the application to put requests.
+* **app.l114.queue.name1** - Queue name used by the application to put messages.
-* **app.l114.queue.name2** - Queue name used by the application to get asynchronous responses.
+* **app.l114.queue.name2** - Queue name used by the application to get messages.

 ### Level 201 Sample
-MQ Input into DSL Integration Flows

-### Level 202 Sample
-MQ Input into multiple DSL Channels

-### Level 203 Sample
-MQ Output from DSL Integration Flows
+**MQ adaptor and gateway for DSL Integration Flows**

+The Level 201 creates two DSL defined integration flows.
+In one a Jms inbound adaptor in used to enable MQ as the input.
+In the second MQ is used as the output from the integration flow.

+It consists of 2 modules.
+* **MessageConsumer201** - which sets up an integration flow listening on Queue 2.
+* **MessageProducer201** - which sets up an integration flow sending to Queue 1.

+To enable the 201 sample uncomment the `@Component` lines in `MessageConsumer201` and `MessageProducer201`.

+#### Level 201 application.properties
+* **app.l201.queue.name1** - Queue name used by the application to put messages.
+* **app.l201.queue.name2** - Queue name used by the application to get messages.